dsobral/ADER/material/Practical.md

 <br/>

 **TASK**: In Galaxy, use DESeq2 with the salmon results you obtained previously for the guilgur data.
 Do the same as with the featureCounts results, but now choose as "Choice of Input Data" the option TPM values.
-You'll need to map transcripts to genes, and for this choose the "Gene Mapping Format" Transcript-ID and Gene-ID mapping, and select the file 'Drosophila_melanogaster.BDGP6.88.sample.cdna.tr_to_gene.tab'.
+Use the transcript counts, and then to  map transcripts to genes choose the "Gene Mapping Format" Transcript-ID and Gene-ID mapping, and select the file 'Drosophila_melanogaster.BDGP6.88.sample.cdna.tr_to_gene.tab'.
 Compare the results with what you obtained previously.
 <br/>
 <br/>